-Can I get into New York Institute of Technology?
-The school has a 77% acceptance rate.
-Last year, 7,651 out of 9,945 applicants were admitted making New York Institute of Technology an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has challenging requirements for admission test scores, generally admitting students who score in the top 41 percent.
+How hard is it to get into New York Institute of Technology and can I get accepted?
+The school has a 68% acceptance rate ranking it #76 in New York for lowest rate of acceptance.
+Last year, 8,033 out of 11,848 applicants were admitted making New York Institute of Technology a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
+Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 42 percent.
 New York Institute of Technology typically accepts and attracts "B+" average high school students.
-Only 12% of those admitted chose to enroll in the school.
+Only 11% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|